 This article provides everything that is known about The Idaten Deities Know Only Peace Season 2 (Heion Sedai no Idaten-tachi Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Heion Sedai no Idaten-tachi Season 2 release date prediction: Long wait or no sequel at all?
+Heion Sedai no Idaten-tachi Season 2 release date prediction: Long wait for a sequel

 As of the last update, Aniplex, Studio MAPPA, or any company related to the production of the anime has not officially confirmed The Idaten Deities Know Only Peace Season 2 release date.
 Nor has the production of a sequel been announced.